 7) Buy your pastor a set of nice pens

-Don’t let your pastor keep using the cheesy free pens that come in the church mail from advertisers!
+Don’t let your pastor keep using the cheesy free pens that come in the church mail from advertisers that only fit half the name of the church–ha!
 Get him a nice set of pens.
 Here are a few that my husband likes:

 - Pilot G2 Retractable Gel Pens (set of 12 pictured here)